Value-added tax (VAT)

-Remuneration of foreign nationals temporarily staying in Russia are covered by (i) pension insurance contributions at a rate of 22% within the threshold of RUB 1,292,000 and a 10% top-up charge on remuneration paid in excess of the threshold and (ii) social insurance contributions at a rate of 1.8% within the threshold of RUB 912,000.
-The only exception is available for highly qualified specialists who hold a relevant work permit.
+Remuneration of foreign nationals temporarily staying in Russia are covered by (i) pension insurance contributions at a rate of 22% within the threshold of RUB 1,465,000 and a 10% top-up charge on remuneration paid in excess of the threshold and (ii) social insurance contributions at a rate of 1.8% within the threshold of RUB 966,000.
+The only exception available is for highly qualified specialists who hold a relevant work permit.

-Starting from 1 April 2020 and going forward social contributions for Small and Medium Enterprises have been reduced almost to 15%.
+Starting from 1 April 2020 and going forward, social contributions for SMEs have been reduced to almost 15%.

-Social contribution benefits will be available for IT and technology companies as of 1 January 2021 provided certain criteria are met:
+The following social contribution benefits will be available for IT and technology companies as of 1 January 2021, provided certain criteria are met:

 Mineral Resources Extraction Tax (MRET)